-Pharmaceutical opioids are depressant drugs which means that they slow down and interfere with the functioning of the brain and the body.
+Pharmaceutical opioids are depressant drugs which means that they slow down the messaging between the brain and the body.
 Doctors may prescribe pharmaceutical opioids to help people with pain management.

 Generic Name Trade Name

 Morphine MS Contin®, Kapanol®, MS Mono®, Sevredol®, Ordine®, Anamorph®

 - Tablets or capsules

 - Dissolved by placing under the tongue or inside the cheek